luis-developer-08/yui-installer/README.md

 ## 📖 Documentation

-For more details on Laravel Breeze, visit the official [Laravel Starter Kit docs](https://laravel.com/docs/master/starter-kits#laravel-breeze).
+For more details on YUI, visit the official [YUI](https://yui-app.balbuena.io/).

 ## 🤝 Contributing